RetroReversing/retroReversing/pages/leaks/HidemaruMailLeak.md

 ---
-#### Cw for Nintendo DS (/mail.nintendo.co.jp/受信/CW for NintendoDS)
+#### CodeWarrior for Nintendo DS (/mail.nintendo.co.jp/受信/CW for NintendoDS)
 <section class="postSection">
-  <div class="css-folder css-folder-left wow slideInLeft postImage">/mail.nintendo.co.jp/受信/CW for NintendoDS</div>
+  <div class="css-folder css-folder-left wow slideInLeft postImage">CW for NintendoDS</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains...
+ This folder contains communication between Metrowerks (who develop the CodeWarrior IDE) and Nintendo.
+Specifically for the Nintendo DS version of CodeWarrior.

+As you can imagine when creating a compiler and IDE for the Nintendo DS, there were lots of messages between Nintendo and Metrowerks clarifying points and discussing bugs.

+Emails in this folder contain mentions of **Ensata** which is an in-house developed Nintendo DS emulator.

+Note that during 2005 Metrowerks became part of **Freescale Semiconductor**, so many of the emails mention Freescale but they are still talking about the same Metrowerks CodeWarrior IDE.

   </div>
 </section>

 File Name | Extension | Description
 ---|---|---
-CW for DintendoDS200510 | .txt |
+CW for DintendoDS200510 | .txt | Talk about the Ensata emulator version 1.4
-CW for DintendoDS200511 | .txt |
+CW for DintendoDS200511 | .txt | Talk about Nitro SDK 3.0
-CW for DintendoDS200512 | .txt |
+CW for DintendoDS200512 | .txt | Talk about Debugger patch for CodeWarrior for NINTENDO DS 1.2 SP3 (2005/12/13)
-CW for DintendoDS200601 | .txt |
-CW for DintendoDS200602 | .txt |
-CW for DintendoDS200603 | .txt |
-CW for DintendoDS200604 | .txt |
-CW for DintendoDS200605 | .txt |
-CW for DintendoDS200606 | .txt |
-CW for DintendoDS200607 | .txt |
-CW for DintendoDS200608 | .txt |
-CW for DintendoDS200609 | .txt |
-CW for DintendoDS200610 | .txt |
-CW for DintendoDS200611 | .txt |
+CW for DintendoDS200601 | .txt | Talk about Code Overlays for the Nintendo DS CW for DintendoDS200602 | .txt | Talk about CW for DS 2.0 compiler (Version 3.0) CW for DintendoDS200603 | .txt | Talk about CodeWarrior for NINTENDO DS 2.0 FC version CW for DintendoDS200604 | .txt | Official release of CW for NDS 2.0 to developers CW for DintendoDS200605 | .txt | Release of the Nintendo DS SDK 3.1 CW for DintendoDS200606 | .txt | Compiler patch for CodeWarrior for NINTENDO DS 2.0 (2006/6/16) CW for DintendoDS200607 | .txt | Release Ver.
+1.4d of the Ensata DS Emulator CW for DintendoDS200608 | .txt | CodeWarrior for NINTENDO DS Version 2.0 Service Pack 1 Announcement CW for DintendoDS200609 | .txt | Details about the .NEF (Nintendo Elf Format) used for DS executables CW for DintendoDS200610 | .txt | Metrowerks moved from their eSupport system to Radix Live CW for DintendoDS200611 | .txt | Release of CodeWarrior for NINTENDO DS 2.0 SP1 Build Tool Patch 2

 ---
-#### Ds socket lib (/mail.nintendo.co.jp/受信/DS Socket Lib)
+#### Nintendo DS Socket Library (/mail.nintendo.co.jp/受信/DS Socket Lib)
 <section class="postSection">
-  <div class="css-folder css-folder-left wow slideInLeft postImage">/mail.nintendo.co.jp/受信/DS Socket Lib</div>
+  <div class="css-folder css-folder-left wow slideInLeft postImage">DS Socket Lib</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains...
+ This folder contains discussions talking about the networking (socket) SDK for the Nintendo DS.
+So bugs and other issues are discussed in this mailing list, but of the emails we have none are particularly interesting.

   </div>
 </section>

 File Name | Extension | Description
 ---|---|---
-DS Socket Lib200506 | .txt |
+DS Socket Lib200506 | .txt | Just talks about a new internal page being setup called the "Nintendo Wi-Fi Connection Support Page"
-DS Socket Lib200507 | .txt |
+DS Socket Lib200507 | .txt | Just a notice saying that "Nintendo Wi-Fi Connection Planning Study Material (2005/06/22 version)" has been uploaded
-DS Socket Lib200508 | .txt |
+DS Socket Lib200508 | .txt | Notice of a bug in the function SO_SendTo returning SO_ENOBUFS
-DS Socket Lib200509 | .txt |
-DS Socket Lib200510 | .txt |
+DS Socket Lib200509 | .txt | Notice of infinite loop in OS_LoadContext which gets fixed in a new release of the SDK DS Socket Lib200510 | .txt | Just contains a list of the email addresses of the people that subscribe to the mailing list

 ---